 Square POS pricing

-The flat-rate transaction fees help small operations save costs, but large companies will have more transactions and more fees — if you're in charge of a large business, consider Lightspeed POS instead of Square.
+What's more, while the flat-rate transaction fees help small operations save costs, large companies will have more transactions and more fees — if you're in charge of a large business, consider Lightspeed POS instead of Square.

-Lightspeed's integrated customer rewards system and omnichannel loyalty tools as well as low price on terminal hardware makes it a good pick for a large operation.
-The service's range of features covers all the core areas a liquor store needs, from business development tools and management abilities to till features.
+Lightspeed's integrated customer rewards system and omnichannel loyalty tools as well as its affordable terminal hardware make it a good pick for a large operation.
+The service's range of features covers all the core areas a liquor store needs, from business development tools and management abilities to till features like barcode setup and product variants.

 - Ideal for retail stores with barcoded inventory